TezTech/fi-compiler/README.md

 # fi - Smart Contract language for Tezos

-fi is a powerful, smart contract language for Tezos that compiles down to valid and verifiable Michelson code. fi is currently in early alpha stages, with the aim of release a complete alpha release soon.
+fi (pronounced fee) is a powerful, smart contract language for Tezos that compiles down to valid and verifiable Michelson code. fi is currently in early alpha stages - please use at your own risk, and validate any compiled code.

-[Check us out online](https://stephenandrews.github.io/fi/), or read through our [Documentation](https://fi-code.gitbooks.io/documentation/content/) to get started
+[Check us out online](https://fi-code.com), or read through our [Documentation](https://fi-code.gitbooks.io/documentation/content/) to get started.

 ## Installation